nervetattoo/writings/wip/stack/readme.md

 }
 ```

 That's the absolute simplest implementation we can do in order to push.
-It's completely unusable, but suffices for summing up the gist of what we are doing.
+It's completely unusable, but suffices for summing up what we are doing.
 Let's flesh it out into a usable state:

 ```js